 Embeddedness: NPEN recognizes that parenting education is embedded in a large number and variety of organizations and fields, all of which are important in advancing NPEN’s goals.

 Support for existing organizations: NPEN supports and extends the significant work of existing organizations in the area of parenting education, complementing rather than duplicating their efforts.

 Participatory approach: NPEN involves all those interested in the decision-making and developing of the organization.

 Parenting Education is a process that involves the expansion of insights, understanding and attitudes, and the acquisition of knowledge and skills about the development of both parents and of their children and the relationship between them.

 Parents are those who are so defined legally and those who have made a long term commitment to a child to assume responsibility for that child’s well being and development.
 This responsibility includes providing for the child’s physiological and emotional needs, forming a loving emotional relationship, guiding the child’s understanding of the world and culture, and designing an appropriate environment.

 NPEN’s structure is inclusive.
 All those who indicate interest and involvement in parenting education can participate in the organization and are encouraged to become members.

-NPEN’s Council (20 to 25 members) is primarily responsible for carrying out the organization’s mission.
-The Guidance Team (the chair, past chair, chair-elect, secretary, treasurer, and committee chairs) is responsible for membership activities and leadership of committee work.
+NPEN’s Board (20 to 25 members) is primarily responsible for carrying out the organization’s mission.
+The Executive Committee (the chair, past chair, chair-elect, secretary, treasurer, and two Board members-at-large) is responsible for membership activities and leadership of committee work.